mbiesiad/mbiesiad.github.io/readme.md

 ## Hackathons:

-Selected hackathons & CTFs with my participation.
+Selected hackathons & CTFs with my participation (I will not longer update activity here - I love be quite active):

 * pingCTF [Dec.
 2021], participation (a flags captured) :triangular_flag_on_post: